RHInception/re-core/example-projects/README.md

 * **Long-list the / directory**
 * **List my home directory**

+Take special note of the first step definition.
+Notice there is a new key there now: `errors` and it has the value `ignore`.
+This means that if the first step fails it will not stop the rest of the project steps from running.

 Following the completion of the previous two steps one final step
 happens: